Convergence rates in the functional CLT for alpha-mixing triangular arrays: The functional CLT with rates via Martingale approximation

-In view of Corollary \ref{Cor Approx}, our goal is to estimate $d_P(\cW_n,B)$, where $B$ is a Brownian motion.
-To establish that let us first present a (variance of) the classical martingale coboundary representation of the sums $S_m^{(n)}=\sum_{j=1}^m\xi_{j,n}$.
+In view of Corollary \ref{Cor Approx}, our goal is to estimate $d_P(\cW_n,B)$, where $B$ is a standard Brownian motion.
+To establish that let us first present a certain type of martingale-coboundary representation of the sums $S_m^{(n)}=\sum_{j=1}^m\xi_{j,n}$.
 Set